zurich-forensic-medicine/microbiome_forensics_pipeline/README.md

 ## Pipeline
 All calculation is organized as a pipeline.
 An entry point to run this pipeline is run_bf_dada_pipeline.R script.
-Execute run_bf_dada_pipeline.R file to run the entire pipeline
+Execute run_bf_dada_pipeline.R file to run the entire pipeline.

 The general principle of this pipeline is modularity and flexibility.